CAPS-UMU/Quidditch/zigzag_tiling/grapeFruit/zigzag-tiled-nsnet/README.md

 [back to landing page](../../README.md)

-We try to tile all the nsnet kernels supported by xDSL, ~~but only manage to tile one kernel (for now)~~ but one tiling two of the kernels causes errors:
+We try to tile all the nsnet kernels supported by xDSL, ~~but only manage to tile one kernel (for now)~~ but tiling two of the kernels causes errors:

 | Kernel Name                                             | Successfully Tiled with ZigZag-y plan?                       |
 | ------------------------------------------------------- | ------------------------------------------------------------ |